Alabama Butterfly Atlas

 The records analyzed here are only a beginning.
 As more data is collected, these maps and graphs will paint a more accurate picture of distribution and abundance in Alabama.
 Submit your sightings to albutterflyatlas@gmail.com.

-Sightings in the following counties: Baldwin, Bibb, Choctaw, Colbert, DeKalb, Escambia, Jackson, Jefferson, Lawrence, Monroe, Perry, Pickens, Shelby, Tuscaloosa, Walker
+Sightings in the following counties: Baldwin, Bibb, Choctaw, Colbert, DeKalb, Escambia, Jackson, Jefferson, Lawrence, Marshall, Monroe, Perry, Pickens, Shelby, Tuscaloosa, Walker

 • Map Symbol for Recent Sightings Sightings in the past 5 years